michelleconville/oir_events/README.md

 *   balsamiq - wireframes were created using balsamiq

-## Credits
-Media
-All images were provided and used from the [Oireachtas Flickr account](https://www.flickr.com/photos/oireachtas/) Text used on the Visitor Information area and Event pages was used from the [Houses of the Oireachtas website](https://www.oireachtas.ie/)

 ## Deployment
 The site was deployed via [Heroku]( https://id.heroku.com/login), and the live link can be found here: [Oireachtas Events website](https://oir-events.herokuapp.com/)